cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api-v3/namespace.rst

 In this initial release of namespaces, once a namespace has been created with a particular ID and properties, its properties cannot be edited.
 To change the display name and description for a particular ID, you need to delete the namespace and recreate it.
-A future release od CDAP will allow these properties to be edited.
+A future release of CDAP will allow these properties to be edited.

+If a namespace with the same ID already exists, the method will still return ``200 OK``, but with a message that the ``Namespace '<namespace-id>' already exists``.

 HTTP Responses
 ..............